trentquacks/visual-attendance-system/README.md

 # Facial Recognition (WIP)

 # What
-A fork of this repo
+A copy of this repo
 https://github.com/charvik42/Attendance-v2/

 ...